El Chavo del Ocho: La vecindad del Chavo (TBA)

-A second El Chavo animated series, which will take place in the "Chespirito Media Universe", is being developed.
+A second El Chavo animated series, which is expected to take place in the "Chespirito Media Universe", is being developed.
 The series, La vecindad del Chavo, will be produced by THR3 Media Group.
 It will feature the return of La Chilindrina, a character absent in the previous animated series.

 Original series finale

 During a visit to Peru in 2008, Roberto Gómez Bolaños told the media that he originally planned to make a proper finale to El Chavo del Ocho.
 In this finale, El Chavo would die after being run over by a car while trying to save another kid.
 However, one of Bolaños' daughters, who is a psychologist, convinced her father to drop the idea since, according to her, it could depress many children and even lead them to commit suicide.